cdent/cjdr/index.md

 _2011_

-The fundamental concept in an Internet Bank of Content (IBOC) is that rather than giving a piece (as binary data) of sociable content to a web service, a participant in the social web would upload or locate that content in their Bank and provide a URI to the service, called a presentation service.
+The fundamental concept in an Internet Bank of Content (IBOC) is that rather than giving a piece of sociable content to a web service, a participant in the social web would upload or locate that content in their Bank and provide a URI to the service, called a presentation service.
 The bank holds the content in trust for the individual.

 ### [TiddlyWeb: HTTP for Tiddlers](http://peermore.com/http_tiddlers.pdf)
 _2010_